 Grafton East Junction: 60163 Tornado, pictured here on 14 February 2010 with a special passing Crofton pumping station on the Kennet and Avon canal.

 Glencorse: Although Glencorse was the last passenger station on the branch it was not the end of the line.
 Rails continued south to serve sidings linked via an incline from Mauricewood Colliery then passed below the main A701 road to reach Penicuik Gasworks and finally on to a coal depot at Eastfield.
 One of the few reminders of the lines running beyond Glencorse is this surviving bridge abutment and short length of embankment approximately 400m south of the site of Glencorse goods yard.
 Photographed on 14 February 2011, with the 0900 Edinburgh - Peebles - Galashiels First Bus passing by on the A701.

-Glencorse: A surviving section of platform at the former Glencorse station (closed 1933) seen here looking east on 14 February 2011.
-On the far side of the platform were the station buildings and main entrance, with the goods yard to the right.
-Nowadays, just beyond the wooden posts, stand tall metal supports for a high mesh fence that surrounds what is now a secure MoD vehicle park.
+Glencorse: A surviving section of platform at the former Glencorse station (closed 1933) seen here looking east in 2011.
+On the far side of the platform the area has been landscaped.
+Just beyond the wooden posts, tall metal supports form part of a high mesh fence that surrounds what is now a MoD vehicle park.
 Some of the buildings of Glencorse Barracks can be seen in the background on the east side of the A701 road.
 The area behind the camera is now a large housing development.
-See image []